julianencisoizquierdo/Python_startup_analysis/README.md

 # Startup Analysis with Python

 ## Content of the project
 The purpose of this project is to derive insightful observations from the main dataset (Startup_Dataset.xlsx).
+The questions that I try to answer are:
-QUESTION 1: What are the most successful universities?
+1) What are the most successful universities?
-QUESTION 2: Which sectors are the most successful ones?
+2) Which sectors are the most successful ones?
-QUESTION 3: For how long should I expect to stay private?
+3) For how long should I expect to stay private?
-QUESTION 4: What country is more suited for creating a startup?
+4) What country is more suited for creating a startup?
-QUESTION 5: How much financing am I expected to obtain?
+5) How much financing am I expected to obtain?

 ## Instructions